Labor Day Email Techniques To Inspire Your Campaigns

 Source: MailCharts

-There’s a point to it too.
+There’s a point to it, too.
 Labor Day is a holiday that is celebrated only in the US.
 It pays tribute to the achievements of Americans throughout the country’s history.
-So why not highlight this fact and decorate a campaign accordingly?
+So why not highlight this fact and decorate an e-commerce campaign accordingly?

 Labor Day email from Cohen’s that features a picture of people waving an American flag